The Amazon A-to-Z Guarantee: Between Soaring Sales and Raging Returns

-What are the consequences of an A-to-Z warranty claim for an Amazon seller?
+What Are the Consequences of an A-to-Z Warranty Claim for Amazon Sellers?

-However, in practice, things seem to be much different.
-Numerous sellers report in the threads in the relevant forums about their experiences and the massive problems with the guarantee for products sold on Amazon.
-Again and again, there are talks about missing returns by the customer, inadmissible justifications and fraud or the difficult communication with the digital company.
+However, in practice, things seem to be very different.
+Numerous sellers report in threads of relevant forums about their experiences and the massive problems with the guarantee for products sold on Amazon.
+Again and again, there are discussions about missing returns by the customer, inadmissible justifications and fraud or the difficult communication with the digital company.
 For example, the online company often decides to approve the Amazon A-to-Z guarantee and to refund the amount without having received a return from the customer.
-Therefore, for the Amazon seller, the A-to-Z guarantee often means both the loss of the purchase price and the goods.
+Therefore, for the Amazon seller, the A-to-Z guarantee, in review, often means both the loss of the purchase price and the goods.

 Repercussions on the Seller’s Performance due to the Amazon A-to-Z Guarantee

-For the Marketplace seller, however, things get even worse: firstly, seller performance plays a decisive role in the battle to win the Buy Box, and secondly, private label goods also have an influence on the ranking within the search results.
+For marketplace sellers, however, things get even worse: firstly, seller performance plays a decisive role in the battle to win the Buy Box, and secondly, Private Label goods also have an influence on the ranking within the search results.
 If Amazon has assumed a guarantee for an order, this is considered a lack of orders at the expense of the seller.
-Therefore, it is included in the overall assessment of the seller's performance.
+Therefore, it is included in the overall assessment of the seller’s performance.

 The rate of order defects refers to the last 60 days and may not exceed 1%, otherwise, the seller’s account is threatened with suspension.
 However, in order to have a chance of winning the Buy Box, the rate should be as close as possible to 0%.

-Therefore, the following applies: Prevent you from collecting an order shortage in the first place!
+So, what can a seller do at this point?
+It is indeed a difficult situation but the best you can do at this point is act preemptively.
+Preventing receiving an order shortage in the first place!
 The best way to do this is through good and service-oriented customer communication.
 Respond promptly to customer enquiries and try to solve any problems quickly and easily, for example by providing a free replacement.
 If the Amazon A-to-Z Guarantee claim is unjustified or even fraudulent, you should be able to prove this to Amazon, for example by providing proof of delivery from the delivery service.
 If a product is subject to an increasing number of warranty claims, check the description on the product detail page if necessary.